Priya-Shil/Project/README.md

 # Project
-This is demo of my project.
+This is demo of my new project.